-In clinical trials, etoricoxib was evaluated for safety in 9,295 individuals, including 6,757 patients with OA, RA, chronic low back pain or ankylosing spondylitis (approximately 600 patients with OA or RA were treated for one year or longer).
+In clinical trials, etoricoxib was evaluated for safety in 9,295 individuals, including 6,757 patients with OA RA, chronic low back pain or ankylosing spondylitis (approximately 600 patients with OA or RA were treated

 In a cardiovascular safety outcomes program of pooled data from three active comparator controlled trials, 17, 412 patients with OA or RA were treated with etoricoxib (60 mg or 90 mg) for a mean duration of approximately 18 months.
 The safety data and details from this program are presented in section 5.1.